bratomes/blorn/README.md

 porn-crawler
 ============

-A web crawler to search and block porn sites, integrated with squid proxy.
+A web crawler to search and block porn sites, to integrate with squid proxy.